 While it can sometimes feel that your life is full of negativity because of a loved one’s substance use, look for anything your child is doing well.
 In addition, acknowledge and reward it whenever possible.

-It may feel like this is something you shouldn’t have to do, yet studies show that reinforcement can be a way to motivate your child to want to change.
+It may feel like this is something you shouldn’t have to do, yet studies show that reinforcement can motivate your child to change.
 In the same way, you will feel more positive about life.
 Things will look brighter.

 Related article: When You Feel Overwhelmed by Worry